-The route table for workspace subnets must have quad-zero (0.0.0.0/0) traffic that targets the appropriate network device.
+The VPC Network must have quad-zero (0.0.0.0/0) traffic that targets the appropriate network device.

-Additional subnet requirements
+Additional networking requirements

-- Subnets must be private. - Subnets must have outbound access to the public network using a NAT gateway and internet gateway, or other similar customer-managed appliance infrastructure. - The NAT gateway must be set up in its own subnet that routes quad-zero (0.0.0/0) traffic to an internet gateway or other customer-managed appliance infrastructure.
+- Workloads/Resources must be private. - Subnets must have outbound access to the public network using a NAT gateway and internet gateway, or other similar customer-managed appliance infrastructure. - The NAT gateway must be set up in its own subnet that routes quad-zero (0.0.0.0/0) traffic to an internet gateway or other customer-managed appliance infrastructure.